“I love those hockey moms. You know, they say the difference between a hockey mom and a Pitbull? Lipstick.”

-(Palin, Sarah, R-Alaska, governor, 2008 [John McCain] vice presidential candidate; interview conducted by Couric, Katie; CBS News; 10/1/2008; Sarah was responding to a question from Katie who asked what newspapers or magazines she reads.
-Palin was unable to name a single periodical.)
+(Palin, Sarah, R-Alaska, governor, 2008 [John McCain] vice presidential candidate; interview conducted by Couric, Katie; CBS News; 10/1/2008.) (responding to a question about which newspapers or magazines she reads; Palin was unable to name a single periodical)

 “President Obama’s shuck and jive shtick with these Benghazi lies must end.”

-There was a book and follow-up movie about the 2008 presidential campaign — both named Game Change — that thoroughly illustrated Sarah Palin’s abject unfitness to be a 72-year-old heartbeat away from the presidency.
-Of course, Palin and her camp called the movie “Hollywood lies.”
-But two of McCain’s top campaign advisers, died-in-the-wool traditional Republicans, provided much of the sourcing for the book.
+There was a book and follow-up movie about the 2008 presidential campaign — both entitled Game Change — that thoroughly illustrated Sarah Palin’s abject unfitness to be a 72-year-old heartbeat away from the presidency.
+Of course Palin and her camp called the movie “Hollywood lies.”
+But two of McCain’s top campaign advisers, dyed-in-the-wool traditional Republicans, provided much of the sourcing for the book.

 Nicolle Wallace, senior campaign adviser and primary Palin baby sitter, said the film rang “true enough to make me squirm.”
-(Wallace, Nicolle, R-, 2008 McCain-Palin presidential campaign senior adviser; ABC News’ This Week w/ George Stephanopoulos; 3/11/2012.)
+(Wallace, Nicolle, R-Calif., 2008 McCain-Palin presidential campaign senior adviser; ABC News’ This Week with George Stephanopoulos; 3/11/2012.)